ballerina-platform/ballerina-distribution/examples/graphql-client-security-basic-auth/graphql_client_security_basic_auth.md

 # GraphQL client - Basic authentication

 The `graphql:Client` can connect to a service that is secured with basic authentication by adding the `Authorization: Basic <token>` header to each request.
-The username and password for basic authentication can be specified in the `auth` field of the client configuration.
+The username and password for basic authentication can be specified in the `auth` field of the `graphql:ClientConfiguration`.
 Use this to communicate with the service, which is secured with basic authentication.

 ::: code graphql_client_security_basic_auth.bal :::